Jeddie Schabort

-Jeddie competed in both the 1992 and 1996 Summer Paralympics for South Africa.
+He competed in both the 1992 and 1996 Summer Paralympics for South Africa.
 In 1992 he competed in the 1500m, 5000m and marathon, winning a bronze medal in the marathon.
 In the 1996 games he competed in the 5000m, 10000m, and marathon but was unable to add to his medal tally.
+In 1997, Schabort moved from South Africa to the United States in order to prepare for the 2000 Summer Paralympics.
+He intended to stay in the United States temporarily, but moved there permanently after his parents gained permanent residency.
+He joined the United States Paralympic team for 2000.
+He switched his sport to paratriathlon in 2004.